The Twits: Plot

 A hideous, vindictive, and spiteful married couple known as the Twits live together in a house without windows.
-Mr. and Mrs. Twit loathe and hate one another and amuse themselves by playing cruel pranks on each other, such as hiding worms in their spaghetti or putting a live frog in their bed.
-The Twits, who are retired circus monkey trainers, also keep a former family of pet monkeys, the Muggle-Wumps, and are trying to create the first upside-down monkey circus; subsequently, the monkeys spend every waking hour uncomfortably standing on their heads.
+Mr. and Mrs. Twit loathe and hate one another and amuse themselves by playing pranks on each other, such as hiding worms in their spaghetti or putting a live frog in their bed.
+The Twits, who are retired circus monkey trainers, also keep a former family of pet monkeys, the Muggle-Wumps, and Mr. Twit is trying to create the first upside-down monkey circus; consequently, the monkeys spend every waking hour uncomfortably standing on their heads.

-Mr. Twit uses glue called "Hugtight" to catch birds every Tuesday so that Mrs. Twit can make bird pie on Wednesdays.
+Mr. Twit uses glue called "Hugtight" to catch birds in a tree every Tuesday so that Mrs. Twit can make bird pie on Wednesdays.
 One Tuesday night, a group of four boys see the ladder next to this tree and they decided to climb up, not thinking or knowing that glue was on the tree.
 The following morning, Mr. Twit sees that the boys have scared the birds away.
 Out of rage, he charges at the boys, but they escape by taking their trousers off.
 The monkeys try to warn the birds before they land on the tree, but the English-speaking birds do not understand the monkeys' African language.
 One day, the Roly-Poly bird flies to visit the monkeys, and they tell him to secretly save the birds by acting as an interpreter.
 After Mr. Twit tries and fails several times to catch the birds, he and Mrs. Twit angrily decide to go shopping for guns.

 With their owners gone, the Muggle-Wumps come up with an idea to use Hugtight to attach the Twits' furniture to their ceiling with help from the birds.
 The job is just finished as Mr. and Mrs. Twit return, and then two ravens drop glue from a paintbrush on the Twits' heads when they return.
 The Twits go into their home and see the resulting mess.
 Mrs. Twit is alarmed, thinking they are upside down, so Mr. Twit suggests that they stand on their heads so that they are "the right way up" which traps them in place.
 The Roly-Poly bird then flies the Muggle-Wumps to Africa so they can be free.

 Later, both Mr. and Mrs. Twit are putting all their weight down on their heads and catch the "Dreaded Shrinks" with their bodies compressing "downwards".
 The Twits' heads shrink into their necks, their necks shrink into their bodies, their bodies shrink into their legs, and their legs shrink into their feet.
 A week later, the Twits vanish all together, leaving only a pile of old clothes and shoes, and their absence is promptly celebrated by everyone.